 The perfect fit for a plus-size blazer can be elusive, so I’m thrilled to introduce today’s guest poster, Kathryn Rubino.
-In addition to being a plus-sized overachieving chick, I’m proud to count her among my most fashionable friends.
-(Pictured below: Sejour “Broken Plaid” Jacket (Plus), available at Nordstrom for $128.) – Kat
+In addition to being a plus-sized lawyer and overachieving chick, I’m proud to count her among my most fashionable friends.
+Pictured at top. – Kat

 The search for the perfect blazer is age old, and for those of us on the plus-size side the issue can be compounded.
 (This writer has clothes between sizes 16 and 22 in her closet, though, at the moment, I’m lucky enough to be on the lower end of my personal spectrum.)
 So what’s a girl to do?
 Tailoring is a great way to turn an unflattering, boxy jacket into a noteworthy wardrobe staple.
 Below are some tips to get the best fit out of your blazer.

 – Darts are your friends!
 Darts are tapered tucks that can be sewn into your jacket to adjust the fit, and are particularly useful if you are going up a size to get better coverage up top if your body still nips in at the waist.

 – The shoulder is key.
 One of the most difficult alterations (read: expensive) is changing the shoulder seam, so make sure that a jacket hits you on the shoulder–not on your arm.
 You may not consciously realize it, but a proper shoulder makes a jacket look polished and professional.

 – Be comfortable.
 If you find the jacket ill-fitting or tight in places this fact will come through in the hundred little gestures and faces you make throughout the day.
 I often have the tailor remove the lining on the arms of my blazers so it doesn’t feel as constricting and my range of motion isn’t limited.
 You can also slit the seams of the lining yourself if the primary problem with a blazer is tightness in the arms.